Matteo da Bascio: Life

-In April, 1529, the new order held its first chapter at Albacina, where Matteo was elected vicar-general by acclamation.
-A code of constitutions which was to serve as a basis to the Reform was elaborated.
+In April 1529, the new order held its first chapter at Albacina, where Serafini was elected vicar-general by acclamation.
+A code of constitutions, which was to serve as a basis for the Reform, was elaborated.
 But the founder did not hold his charge very long.
 After visiting his brethren, wishing to resume his apostolic career, and perhaps feeling powerless against the difficulties which menaced his disciples, he resigned his office.
-Thenceforward he took no part in the government of the order.
+Thenceforward, he took no part in the government of the order.

-About 1537, he returned to the obedience of the Observants, through fear of incurring some ecclesiastical censure.
-As it was, these last had obtained, at different times, Bulls or Decrees against the new Reform.
+About 1537, Serafini returned to the obedience of the Observants, through fear of incurring some ecclesiastical censure.
+As it was, these last had obtained, at different times, bulls or decrees against the new reform.

-Matteo preached through the whole of Italy and part of Germany.
-He died at Venice, in the midst of his labours, and was buried in the Church of the Observants of that city in the presence of a vast concourse of people attracted by his reputation as a saint.
-The following eulogy by Arthur du Monstier is read in the Franciscan Martyrologium (3 August: "There died at Venice, Blessed Matthew, confessor, founder of the congregation of Capuchins.
-His continual fastings, vigils and prayer, his most high poverty and ardent zeal for souls, lastly his extraordinary holiness and the gift of miracles made his memory glorious").
+Serafini preached through the whole of Italy and part of Germany.
+He died at Venice, in the midst of his labours, and was buried there in the church of San Francesco della Vigna in the presence of a vast concourse of people attracted by his reputation as a saint.
+The following eulogy by Arthur du Monstier is read in the Franciscan Martyrologium (3 August): "There died at Venice, Blessed Matthew, confessor, founder of the congregation of Capuchins.
+His continual fastings, vigils and prayer, his most high poverty and ardent zeal for souls, lastly his extraordinary holiness and the gift of miracles made his memory glorious".

-He is buried in the church of San Francesco della Vigna in Venice.